 Welcome!
 At Mount Sinai, we apply a developmental ethos to all aspects of life.
 A fellowship is more than the means to an end; it's an experience.
 Our diverse clinical settings, internationally renowned teachers, and rich collection of specialty centers will enable you to craft a unique identity as a child and adolescent psychiatrist.
 We look forward to helping you embark on this very rewarding path.
-Follow our program on Instagram, @mountsinaicap, for updates and news.
+Follow our program on Instagram, @mountsinaicap, for updates and news, and watch our video to hear from our faculty and current fellows.

 How to Apply